POSYDON-code/POSYDON/docs/_source/getting-started/installation-guide.rst

 ---------------------------------------

 For users who wish to utilize POSYDON's latest machine learning features.
-This is specifically used in the active learning module.
+This is specifically used in the active learning module and profile interpolation.
-You do not require these dependencies, if you are using the provided interpolators.
+You do not require these dependencies if you are using the provided Initial-Final interpolators.

 1. **Navigate to your POSYDON directory** (where the `setup.py` is located) and run: